Sumez/nez/README.md

 You will want to size the iframe carefully (using css) to make sure the game looks right.
 The emulator can scale to a few sizes - the most popular one is `512px` by `480px`.

+Note that audio on ios devices is NOT supported using the embedding method.
+(It is supported on the regular site.)

 # Adding a description of the game